frnhr/nofollow_finder/README.md

     The tool takes the next URL from the list in "1." and proceeds to "3.".

+## Setup

-## Requirements
+### Requirements

-This tool has been tested under Python 2.7.15 on Mac Mojave and Ubuntu TODO.
+This tool has been tested under:

+Python:
+ * 2.7.15

+OS:
+ * Mac 10.14.2 "Mojave"
+ * Ubuntu 16.04.4 LTS "Xenial Xerus"

 It should work on all POSIX systems.

-## Setup

 ### Create a virtual environment